shubham-econ/shubham-econ.github.io/index.md

 # Shubham Bhandare

-Research Assistant, Centre for Policy Research
+**Research Assistant, Centre for Policy Research (CPR)**

 *M.A.
 Economics, Azim Premji University*

-I am currently a Research Assistant at the Centre for Policy Research (CPR), where I work with Rahul Verma on projects related to political parties, elections, and public opinion.
+I am a Research Assistant at the Centre for Policy Research, where I work with Rahul Verma on projects related to political parties, elections, and public opinion.

-My research interests lie in political economy, political representation, caste politics, electoral behavior, and public policy.
-I am particularly interested in understanding how institutions, political processes, and historical contexts shape socio-economic outcomes.
+My research lies at the intersection of political economy and political behavior, with a particular focus on caste, political representation, elections, and public policy.
+I am interested in understanding how institutions and political processes shape socio-economic outcomes.

-My current work focuses on caste representation in elections, dominant and founding political parties, electoral geography, constituency delimitation, and the political determinants of public goods provision.
+Currently, my work examines caste representation in legislative elections, dominant party systems, electoral geography, and the historical evolution of political institutions in India.

 </div>